Key Takeaways:

 Why Should College Be Free?

 There are several upsides to making college free within the United States.
 It could bring a number of benefits to up-and-coming generations and students looking to return to college after a break.
-We’ve outlined six arguments below.
+Here are six arguments in favor.

-1. Student Debt Will No Longer Crush the Younger Generations
+1. Student Debt Would No Longer Crush the Younger Generations

 2. Free College Could Help Lessen the Current Inequality Gap

 There are plenty of students who would love to go to college but simply can’t due to the excessive cost of attendance.
-And some even have to drop out because they do not have the ability to pay for tuition for all four years.
-In fact, over 50% of students drop out of public universities because they can’t afford it!
+Some even have to drop out because they don’t have the ability to pay for tuition for all four years – over 50% of students drop out of public universities because they can’t afford it!
 79% also delay their graduation because they have to switch to part-time or return at a later date due to costs.

 While there are grants and scholarship programs to help make college more affordable for these students, it sometimes isn’t enough and there’s only so much money to go around.
-Making college free could help eliminate this reason for not graduating.
-This could improve college graduation rates, as fewer students would feel the need to drop to part-time status or take a break from education for financial reasons.
+Making college free could help eliminate this reason for not graduating and improve college graduation rates.

 Other considerations include: